Dynamics & Transients #

 Bit crushing is often related to sample rate reduction as well, so one at a time:

-Similarly, the sample rate can be reduced to cause the signal to have issues with higher frequencies as a result of aliasing.
+Similarly, you can reduce the sample rate can to cause the signal to have issues with higher frequencies as a result of aliasing.

 Describing fuzz in words without being recursive and calling it “fuzzy” is difficult.
 Generally, Fuzz is the dirtiest of the dirty when talking about distortions.
 It’s the punk-rock sound.
 But, it doesn’t have to be.
-Most fuzz effects (usually guitar pedals) can be used subtly so that they add just a bit of crunch on the hardest played notes, adding some grit that’s more at home in a country song than punk or metal.
+You can use Most fuzz effects (usually guitar pedals) subtly so that they add just a bit of crunch on the hardest played notes, adding some grit that’s more at home in a country song than punk or metal.

 Fuzz is typical done for guitar and so most of the famous ones are pedals.
 Of those, the most well known are: